mskcc/dotfiles/README.md

 dotfiles
 ========

-These are my bash dotfiles, bootstrapped across machines using [homeshick](https://github.com/andsens/homeshick).
+These are dotfiles for MSK cluster users, bootstrappable across machines using [homeshick](https://github.com/andsens/homeshick).

 Quick Start
 -----------